 Books on Writing

 What I Talk About When I Talk About Running by Haruki Murakami

 On Writing–A Memoir of the Craft by Stephen King

 Story Genius by Lisa Cron (I also took the workshop via Author Accelerator, see “Courses”)

 Save the Cat!
 Writes a Novel by Jessica Brody and Blake Snyder

 Writing Picture Books: A Hands-On Guide from Story Creation to Publication by Ann Whitford Paul

 Self-editing for Fiction Writers: How to edit yourself into print by Renni Browne and Dave King

 Chicago Manual of Style.
 This is the manual most widely adhered to for fiction writing.
-It’s an annual paid subscription and excellent reference tool.
+It’s an annual paid subscription and an excellent reference tool.
 Most editors will use it too.

-On Publishing & Career
+Publishing & Marketing